Sun, 24 Feb 2019

 Parties would clearly be well-advised to make sure that replies are submitted in respect of the points of dispute.
 These will act to some extent as the representative’s voice at the hearing and will ensure a fair assessment takes place.
 However, any replies must be pleaded in accordance with the rules.
 They will need to be cogent and coherent to avoid the risks of strike out.
 It is also worth remembering that the costs of assessment are capped (as set out below) and so time spent pleading exhaustive replies may not be time well spent.

-The Costs of Provisional Assessment & Part 36
+The Costs of Provisional Assessment and Part 36

 The ability of a party to recover more than the capped costs above is likely to be extremely limited.
 Parties have previously sought to use the provisions of Part 36 to circumvent the costs cap.
 Where a party beats their own Part 36 offer, that party will usually be entitled to the costs of assessment on the indemnity basis from the last date for acceptance specified in the offer.
 Those costs may well exceed the costs cap for provisional assessment.